Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

 The quantum correction $\Delta j$ can be split into three contributions $\Delta j_{1,2,3}$ \cite{liu2025quantumOHE}.
-The first contribution $\Delta j_1$ can be related to the dipole generated by the applied electric field displacing electrons away from their equilibrium center of mass.
+The first contribution $\Delta j_1$ can be related to the generation of an inter-band polarization by an applied electric field, displacing electrons away from their equilibrium center of mass.
 This dipole rotates, generating an OAM, and the OAM is then convected generating an orbital current.
 This mechanism can also be used to describe the conventional contribution.
-The conventional contribution and $\Delta j_1$ are the two most dominant contributions to the current in Ge. $\Delta j_2$ arises due to the interband matrix elements of the OAM operator.
+The first quantum correction $\Delta j_1$ and the second $\Delta j_2$ are the two most dominant contributions to the orbital current in holes. $\Delta j_2$ arises due to the interband matrix elements of the OAM operator, these elements represent the components of the OAM that fluctuate with time.
 While these matrix elements do not contribute to the expectation value of the OAM in equilibrium, they do contribute to the orbital current.
-For Ge, $\Delta j_2$ has opposite sign to all other contributions to the orbital current.
 The last contribution to quantum correction $\Delta j_3$ arises due to the non-commutativity of the position and velocity operators.
+For both the $4\times 4$ and $6\times6$ Luttinger models, $\Delta j_3$ has opposite sign to all other contributions to the orbital current.

 Expressions for the proper spin Hall current have been derived in Refs.~\onlinecite{Hong-PSHE-PRB,ma2024spin,Cong-CC-PRB} using both semiclassical and fully quantum mechanical formalisms.
 Here we follow the quantum mechanical formulation based on Bloch wavefunctions from Refs.~\onlinecite{Hong-PSHE-PRB,ma2024spin}.
-The general analytical expression for the intrinsic proper spin conductivity in systems with arbitrary degeneracies is
+The general analytical expression for the intrinsic proper spin Hall conductivity in systems with arbitrary degeneracies is

 where ${\bm s}$ is the spin operator.
-The check over the spin term indicates the inclusion of only band diagonal matrix elements and elements between degenerate states, and the tilde over the Berry connection indicates the inclusion of only matrix elements between non-degenerate states.
+The check over the spin term indicates the inclusion of only band diagonal matrix elements and elements between degenerate states, and the tilde over the Berry connection indicates the inclusion of only matrix elements between non-degenerate states. { The distinction between the conventional and proper spin currents in the spin Hall effect is important for materials in which the spin is not conserved.
+A similar distinction will likely need to be made with respect to the orbital current; however, the most appropriate way to do this remains an open question in the field.
+It was recently shown in Ref.~\onlinecite{Rhonald-Conservation-OMM} that the OAM is conserved when there is no orbital magneto-electric effect in the bulk, and as such the definition used for the orbital current in this work is applicable to the models used.}

 Finally, whereas it is not the aim of the present paper to revisit the substantial debate surrounding the spin-Hall effect, we note in passing that a separate expression for the spin-Hall conductivity has been derived in the literature. \cite{Cong-CC-PRB, valet2025quantum} This expression is qualitatively very similar to ours and yields results of the same order of magnitude, yet differs in a number of details, which will be discussed in a future publication.
 Nevertheless, for the purposes of comparing OHE and SHE dynamics these distinctions are immaterial, and we expect our observations to hold regardless of the explicit form used to determine the spin current.